himynameisoleg/himynameisoleg-gatsby/src/content/array-reduce.md

 title: "Array Reduce Function"
 date: "2020-01-19"
 ---
-I finally learned how Array.reduce() functions work.
-They are essentially a shorter way of writing sum, or difference problems without needed to declare a counter.
+Today I dived into a little bit of how Array.reduce() functions work.
+Its easy to think of them as essentially being a shorter, functional way of writing sum, or difference problems without needed to declare a counter.
 Traitionally you would write something like:

 ```javascript
 const numbers = [-1, 1, 2, 3];